What Is Bad Debt In Singapore? A Deep Dive Into Credit Challenges

 GST Bad Debts Relief

 In Singapore, companies can recover debt by reclaiming GST paid to non-performing accounts.
 The Inland Revenue Authority of Singapore (IRAS) provides a relief scheme for over six months old invoices, subject to specific circumstances.
+This is an example of how bad debt can also be managed through governmental programs.

 Accounting Entry For Bad Debt

 A bad debt status is only assigned to the account when a corporation believes it cannot collect the outstanding amounts owed and remove it from its financial records.
 The transaction involves debiting the ‘allowance for dubious accounts’ and crediting the ‘accounts receivable.’
+This is where the concept of “debt expense must be estimated” is particularly relevant.

-Likewise, if sales reach $150,000, a company incurs a bad debt expenditure of $4,500 in the year in question.
+Likewise, if sales reach $150,000, a company incurs a bad debt expense of $4,500 in the year in question.
 The provision for doubtful accounts will reflect a combined balance of $7,500 for the two reporting times.

-Accounts Receivable Ageing Method
+Accounts Receivable Ageing Method: Estimating Uncollectible Accounts

 As accounts receivables mature, default risk increases and collections decline.
 Dun and Bradstreet say the collection rate is 69.6% for accounts receivable older than 90 days.
 After six months, this percentage reduces until 52.1%; after a year, it is 22.8%.